 What is Voting by Mail?

-A ballot is mailed to every registered voter, no request or application is necessary.
-Ballots are mailed out well ahead of Election Day, typically about a month in advance.
+Ballots will be mailed and received by all registered voters 18 days before the election day.
 The voter marks the ballot, puts it first into a secrecy envelope and then places the secrecy envelope and its contents in a separate mailing envelope.
 The voter signs an affidavit on the exterior of the mailing envelope and returns the package via mail.
 Postage costs are prepaid.
-Ballots must be received by 6:00PM on Election Day.
+Ballots must be received by 7:00 pm on Election Day.
 Once returned by the voter, voting officials will scan the unopened exterior returned ballot to verify signatures and then open the envelope.
 The enclosed ballots are tabulated by computer, but a verifiable paper trail is maintained for all ballots.
 Replacement ballots for lost or damaged ballots are available from the county clerks, who cancel the original ballot before issuing a replacement.
-In-person voting sites will continue to be available for voters who would like to vote in-person and to provide additional services to voters.

 Why Voting by Mail?